mblayman/nibiru/README.md

 - How can I open a socket in Lua?
 Will I have to use the C API?
 - What lesson can I learn from Gunicorn?
 What is the architecture?
-- How do I get to writing some code _soon_?
 - I should steer clear of Zig for now.
 If I open up too many threads, I'll never get anywhere.
-- I'm going to start with a C program because I think I need to use some socket APIs.
 - I can study LuaSocket for inspiration.
 - I should make a second program that just uses the Lua C API to demo that I can do that.
 - Here is a network guide: https://beej.us/guide/bgnet/html//index.html